MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-to-web-app-for-containers.md

 # Deploy a Java-based MicroProfile service to Azure Web App for Containers

 MicroProfile is a great way to build exceedingly tiny Java applications that can be quickly and easily deployed to services such as [Azure Web App for Containers](https://azure.microsoft.com/services/app-service/containers/).
-In this tutorial we will create a MicroProfile-based microservice that is then containerized into a Docker container, deployed into an [Azure Container Registry](https://azure.microsoft.com/services/container-registry/), and then hosted using Azure Web App for Containers.
+In this tutorial, we will create a MicroProfile-based microservice that is then containerized into a Docker container, deployed into an [Azure Container Registry](https://azure.microsoft.com/services/container-registry/), and then hosted using Azure Web App for Containers.

 > [!NOTE]
->
 > This procedure works with any implementation of MicroProfile.io as long the Docker container image is self-executable (i.e. includes the runtime).

 More concretely, this sample makes use of [Payara Micro](https://www.payara.fish/payara_micro) and [MicroProfile 1.3](https://microprofile.io/) to create a tiny Java war file (5,085 bytes on the author's machine), and then packages it up into a Docker image (which is approximately 174 megabytes).
 This Docker image contains everything necessary for a fully containerized deployment of this webapp.